arrrrrrrrrrrrrrrrrr/Automated-Riven-Reactor/README.md

 - **Troubleshooting Logs**: Any troubleshooting logs generated after running the script will be saved as `troubleshoot-<timestamp>.txt` in the same directory as the script.

+- - **Plex URL**: If you set up Plex using this script, then the Plex's URL for Riven to recognize will be `http://plex:32400`.

 You can adjust these paths if needed, but ensure any changes are reflected in the appropriate configuration files to ensure smooth operation across Riven, Plex, and other services.

 **For further assistance with setup or onboarding, visit the [Riven Wiki](https://rivenmedia.github.io/wiki/) for detailed guides and troubleshooting help.**